What Is Concrete Resurfacing? The Complete Guide

 • Design-forward aesthetics for contemporary projects

-Microcement is popular as a modern, low-maintenance finish for commercial renovations and high-end homes alike, where the design impact of minimalist, textured surfaces is key.
+Microcement resurfacing is popular as a modern, low-maintenance finish for renovations where the design impact of minimalist, textured surfaces is key.

 Key Benefits of Concrete Resurfacing with X-Bond